LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Experiments

 \subsection{Domain Generalization}

-Table \ref{tab:domain_app} shows the performance of our method compared to previous methods on out-of-distribution (OOD) datasets.
-We conducted 16-shot training on the ImageNet dataset and then directly evaluated on the target datasets.
-Our method achieved the second-best accuracy on the target datasets, demonstrating that our approach can effectively transfer to datasets with domain differences even when faced with out-of-distribution scenarios.
+Table \ref{tab:domain} shows the performance of our method compared to previous methods on out-of-distribution (OOD) datasets.
+Following the standard protocol, we conduct 16-shot training on the source ImageNet dataset and then evaluate directly on four out-of-distribution target datasets: ImageNet-V2, ImageNet-Sketch (-S), ImageNet-A, and ImageNet-R. On the source dataset, our method achieves the highest accuracy of \textbf{71.77\%}.
+Furthermore, compared to the strong baseline MMA~\cite{mma}, our method yields consistent improvements across all four target datasets, resulting in an increase of \textbf{0.36\%} in average target accuracy (60.84\% vs. 60.48\%).
+Specifically, LPT achieves the best performance on ImageNet-A (51.67\%) and ImageNet-R (77.83\%), leading to the highest overall average among all methods.
+Even in the face of out-of-distribution scenarios, our method effectively transfers to datasets with significant domain shifts.
+The performance on the Domain Generalization benchmark further demonstrates that our method, by focusing on overall information rather than overfitting to specific domains, achieves better generalization and cross-distribution robustness.